Eye For Film >> Festivals >> A-Z >> DOC NYC >> 2018

-America’s largest documentary festival has announced the full line-up for its seventh edition, running from November 10-17.
-The line-up includes 18 world premieres and 19 US premieres.
+America’s largest documentary festival has announced the full line-up for its ninth edition, running from November 8-15.
+The line-up includes 42 world premieres.

-In addition to the feature films below, there is a shorts programme.
+In addition to the feature films below, there is a shorts programme and a number of industry events.

 View Films by Strand: